 Brunch: it’s an institution.
 It may not be the most important meal of the day, but it’s definitely the best – if you know where to go!
-We’ve rounded up the top brunch spots in London, from the classic Wolseley to the hottest brunch party of the moment.
+We’ve rounded up the best places for brunch in London, from the classic Wolseley to the hottest brunch party of the moment.
 Your weekend starts here…

 The Best Brunches in London